WE LOVE WHAT WE DO

 12.3 Participants

-• Members must wear suitable attire for training and events as agreed with their coach.
+4. Members must wear suitable attire for training and events as agreed with their coach.
 Keep all long hair tied back.
-Remove all body jewellery
+Remove all body jewellery or as per British Gymnastics Body piercing policy.

-• Not use the apparatus until you have received the instructions from your coach
+7.Members should not use the apparatus until you have received the instructions from your coach.

-• Support and encourage team mates.
-It is not acceptable to criticise the ability of a performance of the gymnasts.
-Bullying of any kind will not be tolerated as per the clubs anit-bullying policy.
+9. Bullying of any kind will not be tolerated as per the clubs anit-bullying policy 2023

 Middleton Gymnastics Clubs operates a 3 Strike behavior policy.
 Minor or first instances will receive a verbal warning, second or continued issues; a member will be issued with a formal written warning.
 Third incident will result in a cancellation of membership.
 Dependant on the severity or nature of the incident Middleton Gymnastics Club reserves the right to automatically issue a written warning or immediately terminate your membership.